ClojureNauts/code-of-conduct/README.md

-# code-of-conduct
+# Code of Conduct

-ClojureNauts are sensible and inclusive beings, they all adhere to this code of conduct
+ClojureNauts are sensible and inclusive beings, they all adhere to this code of conduct.